 Tenant’s contributions to property costs

 The tenant is burdened with utility costs (electricity, water supply, etc).
 Insurance is not compulsory for either landlord or tenant.
 Repair of damages due to typical or agreed usage burdens the tenant.
 All other damages burden the landlord.
 The lease agreement may stipulate otherwise.

 Termination of a residential lease

-The landlord may terminate a residential lease due to non-compliance with the terms of the tenancy agreement on the part of the tenant (eg non-payment).
-There are two main options for termination: (i) by lawsuit terminating the lease and seeking eviction; and (ii) by extrajudicial notice demanding compliance.
-In the event of non-compliance, after a 30-day lapse period, a request for eviction order may be filed.
-In both cases, the execution of the decision or order requires execution by a bailiff.
+The landlord may terminate a residential lease due to non-compliance to the terms of the tenancy agreement on the part of the tenant (eg, non-payment).
+There are two main options for termination:

 Public Law Permits and Obligations

 Main laws which govern zoning/permitting and related matters